Find out more about accessing our services, fees, insurance, and more.

 |Psychiatric Med Check Appointments (including first med check)||$50.00||$50.00||$50.00|

-The only health insurance plans accepted for CAPS visits are: Arizona Board of Regents Student Health insurance plan administered by Aetna, and most Blue Cross/Blue Shield insurance plans.
+Health insurance plans accepted by CAPS include: Aetna (student and commercial plans), Blue Cross/Blue Shield, United Health Care (Optum), Health Net, and the Campus Care plan.
 At their discretion, students are free to attain receipts for their visits to CAPS and submit them to their personal health insurance plan for reimbursement.

 A student may be evaluated for psychotropic medications at CAPS.
-All first visits to CAPS are through our walk-in Triage.
+All first visits to CAPS are through our Triage service.
 If the CAPS Triage counselor deems it reasonable, students will be given an appointment to be evaluated by a member of the psychiatry team.
 The psychiatric team member will determine if medications may be beneficial in the student's treatment and prescribe these medications, if indicated.
-For more information on psychiatric medications, click here.

 Campus Health is sensitive to the needs of some patients who simply cannot afford certain critical medications.
 Some pharmaceutical companies offer Patient Assistance Programs that can enable you to obtain certain name brand medications at little or no cost, if you do not currently have a prescription benefit included as a part of your health insurance and if you meet the other requirements.
 Note that not everyone will qualify for these programs, even if you believe you have a legitimate financial need.